BlockchainCommons/developer-web-site/_pages/envelope-tech.md

 (VCs), and Verifiable Presentations (VPs).

-This document outlines the most important technical features of Gordian Envelopes in abstract Alice and Bob form.
+This document outlines the most important technical features of Gordian Envelope in abstract Alice and Bob form.
 See our [Use Case Intro](/envelope/use-cases/) for more real-world focused designs.

 ## Envelope Structure

-The Gordian Envelope is organized with semantic triples: subject-predicate-object.
+Gordian Envelope is organized with semantic triples: subject-predicate-object.
 These are essentially statements such as "Alice Knows Bob".
-Given that Gordian Envelopes are designed to store and transmit digital assets, they might actually be storage statements such as "Seed is XXX", credential statements such as "Bob is certified as a welder", or certification statements such as "This statement is
+Given that Gordian Envelope is designed to store and transmit digital assets, they might actually be storage statements such as "Seed is XXX", credential statements such as "Bob is certified as a welder", or certification statements such as "This statement is